 How Do I Interpret My Ethnicity Results?

-The results of your ethnicity testing is displayed to you in the form of a color coded pie chart.
+The results of your ethnicity testing are displayed to you in the form of a color-coded pie chart.
 Here the chart is divided into wedges which are given percentages as to the likelihood of where your ancestors originated.